 Acrylic, 40" x 30" canvas.
 November, 2023 In 2013 I painted 160: Flat Cow, showing a squashed-flat flying cow that appears in my novel Million Mile Road Trip.
 The flat cows amuse me, so I painted a couple more of them here, adding a spacefarer couple (Sylvia and me) and three odd critters (not our children).
-I call the purple ones "Skinks," after the name of a certain type of lizard, and also because it's a creepy word.
+I call the purple ones "sqinks" because it's a creepy word.
 And it's always fun to have a planet in the background.
 I this image for my 2023 Christmas e-card.
 And what's going on in this scene?
 Who knows.
-Oh, and I'm thinking those warped little rectangle are teleportation portals..
+Oh, and I'm thinking those warped little rectangles are teleportation portals..
 266. Farmers Market

-Acrylic, 40" x 30" canvas.
-November, 2023 I kept thinking about those Skinks and their teleportation portals.
-I formed the notion that the Skinks might be trading or shopping at a farmers market here.
+Acrylic, 30" x 24" canvas.
+January, 2024 I kept thinking about those sqink creatures.
+I formed the notion that the sqinks might be trading or shopping at a farmers market here.
 What would they want?
 Perhaps fresh fruit and vegetables, which are among the most unique treasures that a planet has to offer.
-To liven things up I added two more alien races that you might call Happies and Spikes.
+To liven things up I added two more alien races that you might call happies and spikes.
 The aliens are emerging from an underground portal system, with volcano-like exits.
 I like the colors and the crowded feel of this one-perhaps a bit like a scene from my beloved Bruegel.
+267. Moo the Cuttlefish